Every business needs a website.

-Your business may make a tonne of sales through direct customers and a website may add little or nothing to that.
+Your business may make a ton of sales through direct customers — and a website may add little or nothing to that.
 For some businesses, a Facebook page or shop is enough of a presence.

 Many businesses create a website because they think they should have one — and often spend thousands of dollars.
-They never actually recoup that money because the website doesn’t actually bring them more customers or amplify their impact.
+They never recoup that money because the website doesn’t actually bring them more customers.

 Focus on the need.
 Get clear on the ‘who?’, ‘what?’ and ‘why?’.

 “Websites are famous for being your storefront in the digital age.

 Every expert will tell you you must have a website to capture leads.
 And that’s true…if you’re building an e-commerce or online business.

 For other types of service based business, having a website can be a distraction from the real work you need to be doing: getting clients.”